Reading time: six minutes

 - Herbert Smith Freehills Podcast – lawyers from global law firm Herbert Smith Freehills discuss a whole host of thought-provoking topics on their regular podcast.
-Episodes on women in tech, the future of work focusing on HR tech, AI and monitoring staff, and a future cities series – including a look at post-covid cities, tech in the city and net-zero cities – will be of interest to students wanting to hear how legal experts talk about contemporary legal and commercial issues.
+Episodes on the rise of the non-fungible tokens (NFTs) marketplace, greenwashing in the advertising and promotion of consumer goods, and a conversation with Richard Honey QC about private wealth and charities will be of interest to students wanting to hear how legal experts talk about contemporary legal and commercial issues.

 - BBC Law in Action – hosted by Joshua Rozenberg QC, this is a long-running legal magazine programme that features reports and discussion on legal matters.
-With 154 episodes available to listen to, there’s plenty of content to keep you going, including episodes on the law and its fight against climate change, and whether Love Island contestants leave their legal rights at the door of the villa.
+With 159 episodes available to listen to, there’s plenty of content to keep you going, including episodes on why so few rape cases go to court, war crimes in Ukraine and libel tourism.

-- The Legal Room UK – featuring a diverse range of specialist lawyers, this podcast’s most recent episodes include a look at residential landlords and covid-19, commercial lease break notices and pitfalls for tenants and disciplinary processes used by employers.
+- The Legal Room UK – featuring a diverse range of specialist lawyers, this podcast’s most recent episodes include a look at right-to-work checks, IP law and NFTs, and contentious insolvency.

 - Commercial Awareness with Watson’s Daily business and financial news – former stockbroker Peter Watson hosts this commercial awareness podcast, which offers an accessible insight into important business and financial markets news, including Snapchat’s subscription service versus Deliveroo’s new ad rollout, the increasing food prices and Apple’s move into buy now, pay later.